Friesland Bank

 Friesland Bank was a Dutch retail bank originally focusing on the northern provinces of the Netherlands, Friesland, Groningen, Drenthe, Overijssel, and North Holland.
-On 2 April 2012 Friesland Bank announced that it would become a 100% daughter of Rabobank Nederland after a merger plan with NIBC was blocked by De Nederlandse Bank.
+On 2 April 2012 Friesland Bank announced that it would become a subsidiary of Rabobank after a merger plan with NIBC was blocked by De Nederlandse Bank.
+This ended the era of a 100-year-old regional bank for the Northern Netherlands.
+In connection with the revocation of Friesland Bank N.V.'s banking license as of December 15, 2014, the name of Friesland Bank N.V. was changed to Friesland Zekerheden Maatschappij N.V.